Avon Track and Field League

 •

 • Pole Vault: The starting height and progression, at a minimum of 5cms, will be at the discretion of the lead official.
-The lead official, in conjunction with the Field Referee, may decide to split the competition into two pools, or call an interval in the competition, to allow event officials a break and /or athletes to warm up again.
+The lead official, in conjunction with the Field Referee, may decide to split the competition into two pools, or call an interval in the competition, to allow event officials a break and/or athletes to warm up again.
 No under-11 competitors will be allowed in either the scoring or non-scoring competitions in this League.

-10. Horizontal Jumps and Throws
+9. Horizontal Jumps and Throws

 • All athletes will be entitled to 3 trials and the top three athletes in each age group, U15 and above, who have met PB Award standard level 4, shall be entitled to a further 3 attempts.
 Note: Should insufficient officials be available on the day, or if the timetable is running behind schedule, the Field Referee has the discretion to rescind the entitlement to additional attempts.

-11. Scoring
+10. Scoring

 • Each age group (U13, U15, U17, Seniors + Masters) is scored separately.

-• Total points scored determines match position for each age group.
+• Total points scored by all age groups determines overall match position and the match position for each age group.

 • Match points are scored as 1st = 6, 2nd = 5.......6th = 1 point.